SamieiSara/loan-risk-fraud-analytics/README.md

 - The portfolio's riskiest identifiable segment — **$70K–$99K income, top risk band** — defaults at **75%** (~9.4x the 8% baseline) and is simultaneously **approved at 73.12%**, the highest approval rate of any segment measured, and above the portfolio's own 54% average.
 The approval process is not screening out its highest-risk applicants, it's favoring them.
 - **Engineers with "excellent" credit scores default at 6%**, 3–6x the 1–2% rate of other excellent-credit borrowers.
 Credit score alone is hiding this group's real risk.
-- **Basic-tier customers carry a 0.24 loan-to-income ratio** — nearly double Advance customers (0.13) and more than 3x Premium customers (0.07) — and account for 5,185 of the portfolio's high-risk customers, more than Advance and Premium combined.
+- **Basic-tier customers carry a 0.24 loan-to-income ratio** — nearly double Advance customers (0.13) and more than 3x Premium customers (0.07), and account for 5,185 of the portfolio's high-risk customers, more than Advance and Premium combined.
-- Fraud is concentrated, not spread evenly: it clusters in **Debt Consolidation and Car Loan applications**, in **medium-sized loans ($10K–$50K) with 600–800 credit scores still awaiting a decision**, and fraud *application* volume spiked from **6 to 104 in a single month** (May→June 2023) — a pattern worth an automated alert, not just a quarterly review.
+- Fraud is concentrated, not spread evenly: it clusters in **Debt Consolidation and Car Loan applications**, in **medium-sized loans ($10K–$50K) with 600–800 credit scores still awaiting a decision**, and fraud *application* volume spiked from **6 to 104 in a single month** (May→June 2023), a pattern worth an automated alert, not just a quarterly review.
-- Regional risk doesn't track with regional volume: **Penticton and White Rock** are low-volume branches carrying the highest severity risk, while **Vancouver and Surrey** — the two fastest-growing regions (21 and 11 new customers last month) — carry the highest fraud *volume* and need controls that scale with growth rather than against it.
+- Regional risk doesn't track with regional volume: **Penticton and White Rock** are low-volume branches carrying the highest severity risk, while **Vancouver and Surrey** — the two fastest-growing regions (21 and 11 new customers last month), carry the highest fraud *volume* and need controls that scale with growth rather than against it.

 ---